adgaudio/adgaudio.github.io/projects.md

 ### Bike Lights: Building, Researching, Learning

-Biking in NYC is terrifying and absolutely awesome.
-But one fear of mine is hard to overcome: getting hit from behind due to a need to break quickly on a crowded bike path or the street.
-I became inspired to solve this problem and decided to build an intelligent brake light that turns brighter red when braking by using accelerometer readings.
-It turns out that building a reliable and portable light like this is quite challenging, and neat problems abound!
+Biking in NYC is both terrifying and absolutely awesome.
+One fear of mine is hard to overcome: getting hit from behind when braking quickly on a crowded bike path or the street.
+I became inspired to solve this problem and decided to build an intelligent tail light that analyzes accelerometer readings to shine brighter red when braking.
+It turns out that a reliable and portable light like this is quite challenging to implement.
+Neat problems abound!

-I am exposing this project in a series of blog posts as I explore and learn about the topic.
+I am exposing my research and efforts on this project in a series of blog posts on the topic of bike lights.
 So far, I've done some cool things!
 I have a couple prototypes, I've learned to program an AVR ATTiny85, I built a few constant current circuits from scratch, and I created some probabilistic algorithms to detect braking from accelerometer data.

-I have decided to document my journey through this process.
+The following links document my journey through this process.
 Please check my:

 * Series of [blog posts documenting this project](/2016/07/08/foray-into-bike-lights-from-front-to-back)
 * Github code: